gatewayd-io/docs/getting-started/running-gatewayd.md

 2023-04-08T02:01:04+02:00 INF Started the gRPC API address=localhost:19090 network=tcp
 2023-04-08T02:01:04+02:00 INF GatewayD is running pid=41568
 ```

+{: .note }
+> The `run` command automatically lints the configuration files and exits if there is an error.
+You can skip the linting by using the `--lint false` flag.

 ## 5. Test your setup with `psql`